catchpoint/Pietrasanta-traceroute/README.md

 Since version 0.1.14 this tool should also work on MacOS, with the known limitations that TCP and TCP InSession mode are not yet available and Path MTU discovery is not supported for any mode.

-Binaries are provided for convenience [here](binaries) for common Linux distributions and they can be directly used into the target system.
+Binaries are provided for convenience [here](binaries) for common Linux distributions and they can be directly used into the target system linked against system openssl3 runtime libraries.

 A way to use the provided binaries is the following:

 * Download the binary from `https://raw.githubusercontent.com/catchpoint/Networking.traceroute/main/binaries/<distro>/traceroute`
 * Provide executable permission (e.g. `chmod +x <binary>`)
 * Optionally provide `cap_net_raw` capability to make it run without the need of being root for privileged commands (e.g. like traceroute TCP), via `sudo setcap cap_net_raw+ep <binary>`.
-* Ensure that openssl3 libraries are available in the system.
-For example for ubuntu 22.04 they should be installed by default.
-See `OpenSSL 3 dependency` section for more information about that.
+* Ensure that openssl3 runtime libraries are available in the system

 ### Building with docker

 The binaries provided in the `binaries` folder are obtained compiling the tool on OS-dedicated dockerfiles.
 For convenience these dockerfiles are included into the `dockerfiles` folder and a build (bash) script called `build.sh` is provided.
-To obtain binaries with QUIC enabled it is , a folder containing `openssl3` source code is requested and Typically this will be a branch of the official OpenSSL github repositorty containing an openssl 3.2+ version.
-If no folder is provided, traceroute binaries with QUIC disabled will be produced (like passing `DISABLE_OPENSSL=1` to `make`).
-The script places the binaries into the [binaries] folder for the given platform(s).

 The build script takes these options:

 * `--build`: build the binaries.
 * `--clean`: clean docker images and containers created during the build process.
 * `--platform="<space separated list of platforms>"`: build and/or clean for the specified list of platforms.
 Accepted platforms values are: `ol8` (Oracle Linux 8), `ol9` (Oarcle Linux 9), `debian12` (Debian 12) and `ubuntu24` (Ubuntu 24).
 By default they are all enabled.
-* `--disable-openssl3`: Whether to disable openssl3, in this case QUIC module will not be available.

 The build script requires GNU [getopt](https://linux.die.net/man/1/getopt) (which is available by default on Linux).